How to Access Fukui from Osaka! Complete Access Guide

 5. Kehi Shrine

-Kehi Shrine in Tsuruga City was built in 702 AD.
-One of the three major torii gates in Japan, the large torii gate with a total height of 11 meters, designated as an important cultural property, welcomes you.
-It is also famous as a power spot, and there are many places within the shrine grounds that are full of energy.
+Founded in 702 AD, Kehi Jingu Shrine in Tsuruga City is one of the three major torii gates in Japan and welcomes you with its 11-meter-tall torii designated as an important cultural property.
+It is also famous as a power spot, and there are many places full of energy in the precincts of the shrine.

 Enjoy your trip to Fukui!